ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 Another recommended way to install pipenv is using [pip user install](https://pip.pypa.io/en/stable/user_guide/#user-installs).
 This method isolates the installation in its own environment.

+:warning: The [official pipenv document](https://pipenv.pypa.io/en/latest/#install-pipenv-today) discourages installing pipenv with brew.

 ## Initialize a new project

-To initialize a new project we use the following command:
+To initialize a new project, we use the following command:

 ```
 pipenv install